 Probably this letter may appear rather too precise and cool for such an occasion but I assure you the known modesty of your character, the uncertainty in which I write and the fear of giving offence, are the principle reasons for my avoiding, as much as possible all ridiculous or romantic expressions, and should you have any doubt as to the truth of these lines, an appeal to one, as only one (to whom I have for the last month unbossomed everything relative, to this singular affair) will I am convinced immediately disperse them.
 Enough – the die is cast, and left to your decision but, in this farewell perhaps forever, allow me to subscribe myself with the greatest respect, devotedly, and even though rejected, no less truly and sincerely yours,

-Why not try composing your very own nineteenth century love letter here.
+Why not try composing your very own nineteenth century love letter on the Jane Austen website.
 Happy Valentine’s Day!